wpswings/membership-for-woocommerce/README.txt

-== WOOCOMMERCE MEMBERSHIP PLUGIN COMPATIBILITIES ==
+== WPSWINGS  MEMBERSHIP PLUGIN COMPATIBILITIES ==

-* Event Tickets Manager for Woocommerce: WooCommerce Membership plugin is compatible with our [**Events Ticket Plugin for WooCommerce**](https://wordpress.org/plugins/event-tickets-manager-for-woocommerce/), letting you connect exclusive events with membership plans.
+* **Event Tickets Manager for Woocommerce:** Our Membership plugin is compatible with our [**Events Ticket Plugin for WooCommerce**](https://wordpress.org/plugins/event-tickets-manager-for-woocommerce/), letting you connect exclusive events with membership plans.
 This feature ensures that only selected members can access specific events, helping you maintain exclusivity for your premium offerings

-* PDF Plugin: Our WooCommerce Membership plugin is compatible with the [**WordPress PDF Generator plugin**](https://wordpress.org/plugins/pdf-generator-for-wp/).
+* **PDF Plugin:** Our Membership plugin is compatible with the [**WordPress PDF Generator plugin**](https://wordpress.org/plugins/pdf-generator-for-wp/).
 With this integration, you can restrict PDF download access to members Plugin WordPress only, making blog post downloads or other content available exclusively to your registered members

 * [**BuddyPress**](https://buddypress.org/) With BuddyPress compatibility, you can show membership details on the BuddyPress dashboard and limit access so that only members can view it.

 * **Tutor LMS** Membership for WooCommerce plugin is now fully compatible with the [**Tutor LMS plugin**](https://wordpress.org/plugins/tutor/).
 This powerful integration allows you to seamlessly manage course access based on membership levels.
 Whether you're selling online courses, offering exclusive educational content, or creating a learning-based membership site, this compatibility helps you deliver a more personalized and controlled learning experience to your users.

 * **Bookings For WooCommerce:** Membership for WooCommerce is Compatible with our [**Bookings Plugin**](https://wordpress.org/plugins/mwb-bookings-for-woocommerce/).
 This allows you to easily add booking products to a membership plan.
 For example, a spa membership can offer members discounts on massage bookings.
 You can also restrict non-members from purchasing these booking products, ensuring exclusive access for members.

 * **Elementor Builder Compatibility:** Membership for WooCommerce is fully compatible with Elementor Builder, allowing you to directly use all the shortcodes from the membership plugin within Elementor.
 This makes customizing and managing your membership site simpler and more efficient.